Note 3 - Summary of Significant Accounting Policies

 Long-lived assets, such as property and equipment and intangible assets, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset

-firstcompares undiscounted cash flows expected to be generated by that asset or asset group to its carrying value.
+firstcompares undiscounted cash flows expected to be generated with that asset or asset group to its carrying value.
 If the carrying value of the long-lived asset or asset group is

 notrecoverable on an undiscounted cash flow basis, impairment is recognized to the extent that the carrying value exceeds its fair value.
 Fair value is determined through various valuation techniques including discounted cash flow models, quoted market values and